 While the plant has historically met or surpassed required treatment levels, in 2019 the Michigan Department of Environment, Great Lakes and Energy (EGLE) added tougher treatment standards to our discharge permit in an effort to improve water quality in the Grand River.
 This requires a new treatment process that the existing plant does not have.

 With approximately 10,300 residential, commercial and industrial customers including the State Secondary Complex and General Motors, the plant currently treats almost 5 million gallons of raw sewage per day which is over 80% of its design capacity.

 What Are the Proposed Improvements?

-Major Capital Improvements to the Delta Township Wastewater Treatment Plant are required to address issues with failing equipment, providing a higher level of treatment, and providing a modest increase in capacity for continued growth in the Township.
+Major Capital Improvements to the Delta Township Wastewater Treatment Plant are required to address issues with failing equipment, provide a higher level of treatment, and provide a modest increase in capacity for continued growth in the Township.

 After identifying the large cost, construction difficulty, and inefficient operation of the plant, associated with repairing and retrofitting the plant, Delta Township’s project team developed a plan to reconstruct the plant on the same site.
 Reconstruction was found to be more cost-effective to both build and operate and is anticipated to use 34% less energy than repairing and retrofitting the plant.

 The project will be constructed in phases.
 The first phase is planned for construction in 2022 and a second phase will immediately follow in 2024.
 The first two phases will allow the WWTP to meet tougher discharge limits that take effect in 2027.

 Because the project will be constructed within the current fenced-in boundary of the WWTP, it is not expected to have any significant negative environmental or social impacts.
 An overall improvement to energy efficiency and increased level of treatment prior to discharging to the Grand River are significant positive environmental impacts.

 What Will It Cost and How Will the Township Pay for It?